Making-Updates/DSW-second-semester-project/README.md

 -   Supabase
 -   Axios

-## Explanation of how these tools are integrated
+## Explanation of how these tools are integrated in our application

 -   React is used to build our User Interface
 -   React Bootstrap is used to style our User Interface